 The following is an employee engagement hierarchy found at HRZone:

-Improving employee engagement is a task that starts with employers working from the ground up, meaning that leaders must understand the most basic human needs in terms of why a particular individual has chosen to work in their organization.
+Improving employee engagement is a task that starts with organizations working from the ground up, meaning that leaders must understand the most basic human needs in terms of why a particular individual has chosen to work in their organization.
 The most basic need of all: survival.
 Employees at this level of engagement are doing the job to fulfill their most pressing needs, such paying the bills and putting food on the table.

 Interestingly, however, though over recent years employers have been pulling away from offering financial incentives to employees, Aon Hewitt’s 2013 report on Global Trends in Employee Engagement has found that pay is the third most powerful driver of engagement (in 2012, “pay” took the sixth spot).
 What does this mean?
 That even though pay may not regularly be considered when it comes to employee engagement initiatives, if this most basic of survival needs goes unmet, it will likely pose a significant barrier to having a fully engaged employee.
 An employee who can’t meet their most basic everyday survival needs will not be able to display actions that require a higher level of engagement like ideation.